Frequently Asked Questions

 Please browse this list of Frequently Asked Questions for more information and telephone kiosks and street furniture.
 The questions and answers are some of the more popular questions e-mailed to the website.

 This is not something that we can arrange.
 However, there are a number of companies who will be able help.
-To purchase a restored kiosk you may like to contact X2Connect, Unicorn Kiosks or RedPhoneBox.com.
+To purchase a restored kiosk you may like to contact X2Connect or Unicorn Kiosks.
 Lightweight, reproduction kiosks are also available, from The Phoneybox Company.
-Alternatively, if you wish to build your own kiosk why not purchase a set of instructions by Les Kenny, who has created a detailed set of plans to help build your own K2 telephone kiosk.

 Kiosks can only be adopted by recognised local authorities, parish, community or town councils, or registered charity in England, Scotland and Wales.
 Terms and conditions, set out by British Telecom, also apply.
 For more information please visit the British Telecom Adopt a Kiosk website.